Inverness Park, California

-Inverness Park is a small unincorporated community in Marin County, California.
+Inverness Park is a small unincorporated community in Marin County, California, United States.
 It is located 1 mi west-southwest of Point Reyes Station, at an elevation of 148 feet (45 m).

 Inverness Park is located between the communities of Point Reyes Station and Inverness.
 The community uses Point Reyes Station's post office.
 The community's population is counted as part of the Inverness census-designated place.

 It stretches for three or four miles (6 km) from Limantour Road, north along Sir Francis Drake Boulevard, hugging the western edge of Tomales Bay.
 It is immediately adjacent to the Point Reyes National Seashore.